Nevenall/sufficient-reason/System/Magick.md

 #### When a Mage Rolls Opportunities

-  When a mage rolls an an opportunity on a magickal action it generates paradox.
+  When a mage rolls an opportunity on a magickal action it generates paradox.
 The GM will give the Mage one PP to activate all the opportunities rolled.
 Each opportunity can be used in one of several ways, but all are immediate and can even give reality extra dice to resist this feat.

   - Add a d6 to the Mage's Paradox
     - Step up the die for each extra opportunity used